apecloud/kubeblocks/docs/user_docs/kubeblocks-for-elasticsearch/manage-elasticsearch.md

 ***Steps***

 1. Execute the following command to create a cluster.
-You can change the `cluster-definition` value as any other databases supported.
+You can change the `cluster-definition` value as any other database supported.

    ```bash
    kbcli cluster create elasticsearch elasticsearch